$\alpha$Surf: Implicit Surface Reconstruction for Semi-Transparent and Thin Objects with Decoupled Geometry and Opacity: Evaluation

 \subsection{Evaluation on Synthetic dataset}

-We quantitatively evaluate our method on all three synthetic datasets and report the Chamfer-L1 distance as used in DTU~\cite{dtu} in Table \ref{tab:chamfer}.
-We followed the evaluation protocol of DTU~\cite{dtu}, where we extracted dense point clouds from reconstructions and downsampled both predicted and ground truth points with 0.001 density before computing the Chamfer distance.
-HFS failed and learned empty surfaces on two scenes in the Thin Blender dataset, hence we removed them when calculating its average Chamfer.
-Our non-trimmed single surface provides better watertight surfaces than the watertight baselines.
-Our trimmed representation further improves the Chamfer distance by removing redundant surfaces trapped at low opacity region, also giving better or comparable surfaces than the depth-extracted surfaces from NeRF-based methods.
+We quantitatively evaluate our method on the synthetic datasets and report the Chamfer-L1 distance as evaluated in~\cite{dtu} in Table \ref{tab:chamfer}.
+HFS failed and learned empty surfaces on two Translucent scenes, while neuralangelo failed on one scene in Thin Blender.
+In comparison, our method signifcantly outperforms the baselines, and the difference is particularly noticeable when compared to SDF-based methods on the translucent dataset, as the baselines cannot properly represent translucent surfaces.
+NeRF-based methods can potentially recover the translucent surfaces with a low density level set, but their ambiguity in representation leads to significant noise in the reconstruction.

-We show qualitative results of watertight surfaces in Figure~\ref{fig:main_syn}.
-While NeuS and HFS are capable of reconstructing very smooth surfaces, they miss the thin structures and do not perform well on semi-transparent materials.
-Level set surfaces from Plenoxels and MipNeRF360 contain holes, floaters, and inner surfaces; see Figure~\ref{fig:teaser}b for an inside view of the surfaces.
-Our approach is capable of reconstructing those surfaces with minimal artifacts.
+We show qualitative comparison in Figure~\ref{fig:main_syn}. \ww{While NeuS, HFS and Neuralangelo are capable of reconstructing highly smooth surfaces, they cannot properly capture translucent or thin surfaces.
+Surfaces from Plenoxels and MipNeRF360 contain holes and floaters and are unsmooth.} NeRRF is capable of reconstructing smooth translucent surfaces, but fails to model intricate structures.
+Our approach is capable of reconstructing surfaces with minimal artifacts.
+In Figure~\ref{fig:low_res}, we show surfaces reconstructed from 800, 400, and 200 resolution images on a scene with thin structures.
+Our method can reconstruct the thin surfaces despite the heavy blending effects in the low-resolution images.